Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Full-order model

 is conserved, where

+on the spatial domain $\Omega$.
 This can easily be shown using the product rule of differentiation:

-In the final step we carried out integration-by-parts and used the fact that the boundary term cancels on periodic domains.
+In the final step, we carried out integration by parts and used the fact that the boundary term cancels on periodic domains.
 The energy-conserving property of this equation will be mimicked by the discretization and by the \glspl{ROM} developed in this work.
 This leads to unconditionally stable methods, as in \cite{podbenjamin}.